 Naomi Davis, Founder/Literary Agent, Inklings Literary Agency – (via Skype)

 Amanda Jain, Associate Agent, Inklings Literary Agency –(via Skype)

 Linda Camacho, Literary Agent , Prospect Literary Agency—(via Skype)

 Due to their popularity, Verbal Pitch Reviews will again be available on Friday afternoon.
-To prepare study up at (a link to the documentation we used at the Spring Conference).
+To prepare study up.

 Schedule of Events:

 3:00pm - 4:00pm Verbal Pitch Reviews

 7:00am Light Breakfast (free – in Conference Room)